worldmobilegroup/aya-node/docs/guide_join_devnet.md

 ```

 ## Prepare Key Setup
-We recommend an air gapped machine to generate your keys.
+We recommend to use an air gapped machine to generate your keys.
 You can use subkey or the aya-node binary to generate keys.

 ### Using subkey
-Please follow the official Documentation to install subkey: (Subkey Docs)[https://docs.substrate.io/reference/command-line-tools/subkey/]
+Please follow the official Documentation to install subkey: [Subkey Docs](https://docs.substrate.io/reference/command-line-tools/subkey/)

-Copy the compiled subkey binary to /usr/bin:
+Copy the compiled subkey binary to `/usr/bin`:
 ```bash
 sudo cp ./target/release/subkey /usr/bin/
 ```